benmvp/slides/md/2016-es6-developer-week.md

 - We have here a `join` method that takes a separator string followed by an unlimited number of parameters to join
 - The fact that `join` takes more than one parameter is unclear let alone that it accepts an arbitrary number of them
 - Because `join` uses the `separator` parameter the implementation has to start at index `1` of `arguments`
-- And even if it could start at 0, arguments is only array-like so it doesn't have the `join` method that arrays have
+- And even if it could start at 0, `arguments` is only array-like so it doesn't have the `join` method that arrays have
-- What we need is an easy way to get an array of the parameters after `separator`
+- **NEED:** is an easy way to get an array of the parameters after `separator`
 - And guess what?
 There's an ES6 feature for that

 /////